sieuwerts/zmk-config-corne/README.md

 I still want to be able to write in Swedish, as it is my main language, but I don't want to switch to a different layer everytime I want to do so.
-So I set out to be able to seamlessly switch between Swedish and English as if the Swedish special keys (`åäö`) were directly on the default layer.
+So I set out to be able to seamlessly switch between Swedish and English as if the Swedish special keys (`åäö`) were directly on the base layer.
 With the limited amount of keys I eventually ended up using vertical combos for these keys where they traditionally reside on a Nordic ISO keyboard which turned out really well.